 Instructs the peripheral to reset the codec and start the

-of the Codec ID to use for this playback.
+for this playback.

 The audio type bit field indicates the audio type(s) present in the stream: